awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 ## Step 1: Getting Started<a name="walkthrough-cli-settings"></a>

 You must either have administrator privileges on the instances you want to configure or you must have been granted the appropriate permission in IAM\.
-Also note, this example uses the us\-east\-1 region\.
-Run Command is currently available in the following Systems Manager [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region)\.
+Also note, this example uses the US East \(Ohio\) Region \(us\-east\-2\)\.
+Run Command is currently available in the AWS Regions listed in [AWS Systems Manager](http://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *Amazon Web Services General Reference*\.
 For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.

 **To execute commands using the AWS CLI**